xudd/xudd/docs/source/intro.rst

    And so the followers saw themselves for what they were: actors upon the stage of the world.
-As the Hives emerged, as if they had grown out of the boils of the earth itself, they filed themselves within them, ready to do their service to the greater colonies.
+As the Hives emerged, as if they had grown out of the boils of the earth itself, the followers filed themselves within them, ready to do their service to the greater colonies.
+And they understood:

    Submit, and be awoken at last.